- Defective Medical Devices

 - SMF Hip System & REDAPT

-Abilify is not only America’s most profitable pharmaceutical medication, but is also one of the most visible drugs in modern culture.
-Marketed in television and Internet commercials as a “booster medication”, Abilify is meant to amplify the therapeutic effects of other antidepressant drugs.
+Not only is Abilify America’s most profitable pharmaceutical medication, it is also one of the most visible drugs in modern culture.
+Marketed in television and Internet commercials as a “booster medication,” Abilify is meant to amplify the therapeutic effects of other antidepressant drugs.

-However, the use of Abilify has been linked to erratic and self-harmful behavior in patients who take it.
-Investigators uncovered the drug maker’s aggressive and irresponsible marketing through the years.
-And, as a result of these advertising tactics, thousands of people have bought into the promises of this drug, only to have their lives turned inside out by its side effects.
+However, Abilify use has been linked to erratic and self-harmful behavior in patients who take it.
+Investigators have uncovered the drug maker’s aggressive and irresponsible marketing through the years.
+As a result of these advertising tactics, thousands of people have bought into the promises of this drug only to have their lives turned inside out by its damaging side effects.

 Our team of lawyers have successfully advocated on behalf of those who have suffered due to a pharmaceutical company’s intent to put their profits over the safety and well-being of millions of Americans.

-Other unintended consequences that have been reported include hypersexuality and compulsive shopping, as well as other compulsive behaviors.
+Other unintended consequences that have been reported include other compulsive behaviors, such as hyper-sexuality and excessive shopping.

 Originally approved and released in 2002, Abilify (aripiprazole) is an antipsychotic medication intended to treat schizophrenia and bipolar disorder.
 The drug got a new boost in 2007, when the Food and Drug Administration approved it as an “add-on,” or combination medication to enhance the effects of other antidepressant drugs, as well as to treat the irritability or agitation that can accompany autism or schizophrenia.